dscheerens/ngx-inject/README.md

 ## Provider binding API

-Unbound providers can be specified using one of the following flavors:
+Unbound providers can be represented using the `UnboundProvider<T>` type.
+The type parameter `T` is the type of value that will be resolved by the provider.
+Under the hood, the `UnboundProvider<T>` type, is simply the union of the following types:

 * `UnboundValueProvider` - Uses the value of the `useValue` field for injection.